Meet Luke Littler – the 16-year-old darts prodigy lighting up the World Championship

 Bookies take heed

-After his impressive victory on the biggest stage against Kist on Wednesday night – Littler hit seven 180s and averaged a monstrous 106.12 – the teenager spoke of his pride at making the highest average on debut at the World Darts Championship.
+After his impressive victory on the biggest stage against Kist in the first round – Littler hit seven 180s and averaged a monstrous 106.12 – the teenager spoke of his pride at making the highest average on debut at the World Darts Championship.

-He made 50 per cent of his doubles during an electric display that has seen his odds to lift the Sid Waddell Trophy slashed to 14-1, making him seventh favourite.
+He made 50 per cent of his doubles during an electric display that saw his odds to lift the Sid Waddell Trophy slashed to 14-1, which made him the seventh favourite.

+However, the victory over Gilding brought those odds in further and he is now trading at 9-1, as the joint fourth favourite, ahead of his third-round clash with Campbell.

 ‘You’ve got school in the morning’